Living in Ealing

 Is Ealing a good place to live?

-What schools are in Ealing?
+What are the schools in Ealing like?

-What is the transport like in Ealing?
+What is the average house price in Ealing?

 Where does this data come from?